 Similarly, a PR consultant shared how toxic her boss was who kept his team overloaded with work and kept shouting at people.
 Even a brand consultant working in a fashion designing firm shared about an employee who kept creating confusion in the team, pinning colleagues against each other and bitching about people in the office.
 An editorial head also shared how the management made the team work overnight and refused to even pay any extra money for the same.

 Such instances of workplace toxicity exist in most organisations.
-There are many reasons which lead to such toxicity at the workplace.
+There are many reasons which lead to such toxic workplace.
 What leads to this toxicity at work?

 Leadership does not necessarily mean being at the top.
-Leaders in middle management also play a part in developing a culture in the organisation.
-In a multinational company, many teams and departments have sub-cultures which are created with middle management leaders.
+Leaders in middle management also play a part in developing a safe culture in the organisation.
+In a multinational company, many teams and departments have sub-cultures which has middle management leaders as cocreators.
 Abusive language, shouting, gender biasness, favoritism and more can lead to such toxicity.
 Such behavior displayed by leaders creates toxicity.

 Some managers tend to micromanage their teams, i.e., get involved in every aspect of their processes and tasks.
 This undermines the employee?s autonomy and flexibility, which makes them feel less empowered.
-Due to this, it is likely that employees will feel dissatisfied, leading to a toxic work environment.
+Due to this, it is likely that employees will feel dissatisfied, leading to a toxic workplace environment.

-Many times, jobs are not properly designed and employees are confused about what they really have to do.
+Many times, the designation of the jobs is not proper confusing employees about what they really have to do.
 They remain confused about what their real duties are and how they are adding value to their organisation’s growth.

 Work-life-balance is one of the most desired things at this age.
 Young people want to have time for their passion and want to have a life outside work.
 If employees do not find that work life balance in the company, it will definitely lead to negativity.
 Working late hours is something that no one likes to do.

-Many employees are not happy with their appraisal.
-And few get promoted at work.
+Many employees are not happy with their appraisal and moreover few get promotions at work.
 So how would you keep the employees motivated?
 Peer to peer recognition, perks and rewards above the salary can keep employees happy.
-Anything above the salary is appreciated by employees and you can get this engagement through digital engagement platforms.
+Basically, anything above the salary gets appreciation from the employees and you can get this engagement through digital engagement platforms.